JapneetSingh/Chronos-Quartz/README.md

   Metadata model was used to supplement the result of the Image model.
 Any prediction that is made by both the models is shown first.
   This is because metadata model picks based on only words.
 Since its an image based unsupervised learning problem no machine can match humans in evaluating the final results.
 Which is why I leave the decision in the users hands.
 The results seems to be doing a good job of detecting similar watches.

-* __Future Work:__<br />
-  Here are some other concepts and ideas I would like to use to add robustness to my model:<br />
-    1) KeyPoint Detection and Contouring<br />
-    2) Structural Similarity (SSIM) Index<br />
-    3) Neural Networks<br />

 ### Code and Reproducing Results
-You will need to install OpenCV to your system.
+You will need to start by install OpenCV to your system.
 The following link should help http://stackoverflow.com/a/27650299

-#### Scraping
+* __Scraping:__
 The scraping code is in Image_Scraping.ipynb.
-Running the file once will download around 5000 images in the current working directory
+Running the file once will download around 5000 images in the current working directory.
 This process may take about an hour to two depending upon various factors.

-#### Image model
+* __Image model:__
 Code for the image model constitutes the 3 files: <br />
           * *Features.py*: Takes a single image and derives it features<br />
           * *Image_processing.py*: creates a NumPy array from all the images by calling features.py for each image<br />